jeanem/html-slides/README.md

 ## Contributing to multi-presenter slide decks

+-   create a new branch `git checkout -b my-branch`
 -   under `src\slides` find the presentation slide deck (e.g. `js-session-2`)
--   and the part that you will contribute to (e.g. `intro, part-1`, etc.)
+-   and the section folder that you will contribute to (e.g. `intro, part-1`, etc.)
 -   each section is composed of slides and a list to track their order and meta-data
 -   to create a new slide
     -   duplicate one of the example slides in your folder and rename it with your slide name